TheFirstFen/lnu/fen/y3/code/2dt905/labs/lab1/README.md

         First `GET` request on URI `/wireshark-labs/HTTP-wireshark-file2.html` specifying version as `HTTP/1.1`.
 Includes the following headers: `Host`, `Connection`, `DNT`, `Upgrade-Insecure-Requests`, `User-Agent`, `Accept`, `Accept-Encoding` and `Accept-Language`.

-        First response Status Code: `200 (OK)`, Content Length: `371`, Last-Modified: `Wed, 20 Nov 2024 06:59:01 GMT`.
+        First response: Status Code: `200 (OK)`, Content Length: `371`, Last-Modified: `Wed, 20 Nov 2024 06:59:01 GMT`.

         Second `GET` request on URI `/wireshark-labs/HTTP-wireshark-file2.html` specifying version as `HTTP/1.1`.
 Includes the following headers: `Host`, `Connection`, `Cache-Control`, `DNT`, `Upgrade-Insecure-Requests`, `User-Agent`, `Accept`, `Accept-Encoding`, `Accept-Language`, `If-None-Match` and `If-Modified-Since`.
 The headers that are new for the second request are `Cache-Control`, `If-None-Match` and `If-Modified-Since`.

-        Second response Status Code: `304 (Not Modified)`.
+        Second response: Status Code: `304 (Not Modified)`.

     - Explanation of second request and response:

         The three new headers in the `GET` request which assists in validation that the resource has not been changed since last visit and the server can then avoid a redundant data transfer by confirming the resource has gone unmodified.
-Hence the Response `Status Code: 304 (Not Modified)`.
+Hence the response `Status Code: 304 (Not Modified)`.

 ## Problem 4 : TODO : Data exists